BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 	- Use different diffusion constants.
 	- Compare to analytical solution

+ex7.2_CICR.py: Calcium-induced Calcium release model.
+Demonstrates the use of
+	endo compartments.
+Endo-compartments, as the name suggests, represent compartments that sit within other cellular compartments.
+If the surround compartment is subdivided into N voxels, so is the endo- compartment.
+Here we use the endo-compartment to represent the endoplasmic reticulum.
+We also introduce ConcChans in the chemical model, which act as membrane pores whose permeability scales with number of channels in the open state.
+Here the IP3R opens due to various chemical steps, and the whole system shows propagating-wave oscillations.

 ex8.0_multiscale_KA_phosph.py: Multiscale model that is bistable.
 It switches
 	between a resting, non-spiking state, and an active, tonically spiking state.
 In the active state, spiking -> Ca influx -> chemical activity->